01 of 06

 A Bed Too Close to the Door Lets Energy Escape

 Traditional Chinese feng shui school masters say that a bed aligned with the door resembles a coffin that is always taken away feet first.
-When your feet are in line with the door, feng shui principles suggest you're losing energy at night, since the energy is not properly contained.
+When your feet are in line with the door, feng shui principles suggest you're losing energy at night because the energy is not properly contained.

-In feng shui, doors serve as energy connectors between different areas, thus they always have a sort of pulling energy (in order to connect, you have to kind of pull the two energies together, right?)
+Doors serve as energy connectors between different areas and impose a pulling force that can draw energy from your bedroom.
 If your bed is in line with the door, your energy will be constantly pulled at night.

 06 of 06